-Beans: Not only are beans packed with protein and flavor, they also contain essential amino acids that are needed for synthesizing collagen.
+Beans: Not only are beans packed with protein and flavor, but they also contain essential amino acids that are needed for synthesizing collagen.
 This is especially great for those who don't eat animal products.

 Kalumi BEAUTYfood bars: Our bars take on double-duty, acting as both a beauty supplement and a satiating, clean snack.
 Each bar contains 12 grams (a full daily serving) of wild-caught marine collagen.
 It also contains ingredients that may help to boost collagen, such as sweet potato, lemon, and yacon syrup.
-More than just a collagen supplement, it helps to boost your skin's glow, and can help to address other skin-related issues.
+More than just a collagen supplement, it helps to boost your skin's glow and can help to address other skin-related issues.
 It's like skincare you eat, which is important because good skin starts within your body.